AnyLog-co/documentation/13- Support & Troubleshooting/01- FAQ.md

 - **Generic** - this is not documented, but when specifying `NODE_TYPE=generic` the system will automatically deploy an empty "stand box" with network (TCP, REST and Message broker) configured.

-See [Nodes](../01-%20Getting%20Started/01-%20Introduction.md#node-types) for the full breakdown, including cluster policy structure and main/backup roles.
+See <a href="../01-%20Getting%20Started/01-%20Introduction.md#node-types" target="_blank">Nodes</a> for the full breakdown, including cluster policy structure and main/backup roles.

 **Q: How do I deploy, and do you support zero-touch?**

-Deployment is entirely configuration based with default values pre-set in the [deployment-scripts](https://github.com/AnyLog-co/deployment-scripts).
+Deployment is entirely configuration based with default values pre-set in the <a href="https://github.com/AnyLog-co/deployment-scripts" target="_blank">deployment-scripts</a>.

 From a Docker or Kubernetes point of view (as an example) the process is:
 1. User defines configurations in a dotenv file